Painty-Pirate/spitball/README.md

 At the heart of the sun, reality warped.
 The boy's hands were drawn towards the sun, as though they both had suddenly warped into opposite magnetic poles.
 The beast was given pause.
-Its antenna had never sensed the all-consuming flows that Icarus had inadvertently created in his panic.
+Its antenna had never sensed the all-consuming flows that Icarus had inadvertently created in his panic.--->
---->